Print

 For the Ganache Filling:

-1. Chop the chocolate.
-Then scald the heavy cream and pour it over the chocolate.
-Stir until smooth and add the Kahlua, then set aside or refrigerate to solidify.
+1. Chop the chocolate finely.
+Scald the heavy cream and pour it over the chocolate.
+Stir until smooth and add the liqueur if using.
+Set aside or refrigerate to solidify.
+Make this 12–24 hours ahead so it has time to firm up.

 For the Cupcakes:

-1. In a large bowl, melt together the chocolate, butter and water (I used the microwave, but double boiler works too).
+1. In a large bowl, melt together the chocolate, butter, and water (microwave or double boiler).
 When the water is steamy, remove from heat and whisk to combine.
 Whisk in the espresso powder and cocoa powder until smooth.
 Set aside to cool slightly.

-2. Preheat the oven to 350F and line two muffin pans (for 24 muffins) with cupcake liners.
+2. Preheat the oven to 350°F and line two muffin pans (24 cups total) with cupcake liners.

 3. In a medium bowl, mix together the flour, granulated sugar, brown sugar, salt, and baking soda.

-4. In the cooled water/chocolate mixture, whisk in the yogurt, eggs and yolks one at a time, and vanilla extract.
-When it’s all incorporated, slowly fold in the flour mixture until completely combined, but do not over-mix.
+4. Into the cooled chocolate mixture, whisk in the yogurt, then the eggs and yolks one at a time, and the vanilla extract.
+When incorporated, slowly fold in the flour mixture until completely combined — do not overmix.

-5. Scoop the batter into the prepared cupcake pans.
-Scoop out about a tablespoon of hardened ganache and plop it into the center of each cupcake.
-Throw ’em in the oven for 18-20 minutes, or until a toothpick in their side comes out clean.
-Meanwhile, work on your buttercream.
+5. Scoop the batter into the cupcake pans.
+Scoop out about a tablespoon of hardened ganache and place it in the centre of each cupcake.
+Bake for 18–20 minutes, or until a toothpick inserted into the side (not the ganache centre) comes out clean.
+Meanwhile, prepare the buttercream.

-1. Mix the espresso powder into the brewed espresso, and set aside or refrigerate to cool completely.
+1. Mix the espresso powder into the brewed espresso and set aside to cool completely.

-2. In the bowl of an electric stand mixer or another heat proof bowl, whisk together the egg whites, sugar, and pinch of salt.
-Place the bowl over a pot of simmering water, and stir occasionally as the egg whites heat up and the sugar dissolves.
-After about 7-9 minutes, the whites should be hot.
-Remove from heat and get ready to beat it.
+2. In the bowl of a stand mixer, whisk together the egg whites, sugar, and salt.
+Set the bowl over a saucepan of simmering water and stir occasionally until the mixture is hot and the sugar has dissolved, about 7–9 minutes.

 • Category: Baking